 New Year’s Eve in Prague

 Board your overnight flight to Prague, the capital of the Czech Republic, and the capital of the dumpling republic…that’s a thing, right?

-Day 2: Arrive in Prague + Welcome Mixer
+- Day 2: Arrive in Prague + Welcome Dinner

 Welcome to Prague!
 The roofs are orange, the buildings are old, and the beer is cold and plentiful.
 Prague really glowed up in Medieval times and said “no thanks, I’m good” when people suggested new buildings.
 As a result, everything here is stunningly picturesque, historic, and maybe a little spooky.
 You’re gonna love it.